Introduction

 CallManager Certificate

 Warning: Ensure you have identified if your Cluster is in Mixed-Mode before you proceed.
-Refer to section Identify if your cluster is in Mix-Mode or Non-secure Mode.
+Refer to section Identify Cluster Security Mode.

 - Navigate to the Cisco Unified CM Administration > System > Enterprise Parameters: